StavrosXr/Database-Library/README.md

 	```
 	mysql -u root -p -h localhost MyLibrary < {backup_file_path}
 	```
 	where {backup_file_path} is the path to the library.sql file.
-	For example "..\Database-Library\library.sql
+	For example "..\Database-Library\library.sql.
 	If you get an error when running this try saving the library.sql file in an all english path
-9. Go back to the directory of the project ( "..\Database-Library\ )
+9. Go back to the directory of the project ( "..\Database-Library\ ) with the cd command.
 10. Depending on your python version use the command ***python3 app.py*** or ***python app.py*** or ***py app.py*** and visit http://localhost:5000/ from a browser to run the web app or click the link that appears when you run the app.

 ## ER DIAGRAM